What to do in the garden in August

 August is a good time to prune Shrubs which have flowered earlier in the season to shape the shrub, encourage growth and blooms for next year and if they are getting too large for the allotted space.
 Early August is last chance to prune Weigela, Philadelphus, Choisya, and Wisteria.
 Late July/August is the best time to give Wisteria it's essential second prune.
 I often delay to August as in a good year Wisteria will produce a second flush of flowers in July, which although only a few blooms, is still a welcome sight.
 To ensure that Wisteria flowers it must be pruned correctly and for more about pruning and how to grow Wisteria .

 When pruning mature shrubs the cuttings can make good plant stakes, and for free.
-More information on making your own attractive wooden plant stakes.
+How to make your own attractive wooden plant stakes.

 Black spot on Roses

-As the summer goes on Roses become more prone to black spot.
+As the summer goes on the Roses become more prone to black spot.
 Blackspot will make the leaves appear yellow and spots appear, some leaves will fall to the ground.
-Pick up diseased leaves and destroy (not in compost bin) and spray.
+It is best to pick up the diseased leaves and destroy (not in compost bin) and spray.

-Whilst I really do not like to use sprays in the garden, without doubt regular spraying of the roses with a good spray such as 'Roseclear' really does work and the Roses are much healthier as a result.
-The current produce Roseclear Ultra kills greenfly, blackfly and other aphids.
-It controls existing infections of the key diseases on roses such as rose blackspot, powdery mildew and rust.
+I really do not like to use sprays in the garden, without doubt regular spraying of the roses with a good spray such as 'Roseclear' really does work and the Roses are healthier as a result.
+The current product Roseclear controls the key diseases on roses such as rose blackspot, powdery mildew and rust.
 It also protects plants from further infestations of aphids and diseases.
-With the earlier versions of this product it was necessary to every week or two but now the recommended spraying interval is 3 - 4 weeks between applications.
-I dont have shares in the manufacture of Roseclear, although it sounds as if I do, but it does the job.
+With the earlier versions of this product it was necessary to every week or two it is now recommended spraying interval is 3 - 4 weeks between applications.
+I don't have shares in the manufacture of Roseclear, although it sounds as if I do, but it does the job.